A collection of xrays of fracture of humerus in adult skeleton are being presented and would be updated regularly.

 Image 11 – Ununited Fracture upper End Humerus With Fixator In Situ

 The patient with following xray came for an opinion and the xray below is after one year of injury.

-The patient sustained open injury which resulted in a big lacerated wound over the arm and fracture of proximal humerus.
+The patient sustained an open injury which resulted in a big lacerated wound over the arm and fracture of the proximal humerus.

 The fracture was still not united and clinically, the fixator was loose.
 Te shoulder motion was restricted

 The patient was advised removal of external fixator and application of the brace followed by a definitive fixation and bone grafting at a later stage.

 Image 11 – Xray of Fracture of Upper End of Humerus

 Xray of fracture of proximal humerus in 38 years old lady.

 The patient was treated with U slab splint.